tsuyoshicho/night-and-day/README.md

 let g:nd_dusk_time = 20
 ~~~

-8AM/8PM are the default values; if you're happy with this timing, you can leave these settings out of your `vimrc`.
+8AM and 8PM are the default values; if you're happy with this timing, you can leave these settings out of your `vimrc`.

 By default, Vim applies `background=light` to colourschemes.
 If you want to assign **`background=dark`**, you can use `nd_day_bgdark` and/or `nd_night_bgdark`, like so (0 means false, 1 means true):